Off-payroll working in the public sector: reform of intermediaries legislation

 For the purpose of this reform, a public authority means a public authority as defined for the purposes of the Freedom of Information Act 2000 and the Freedom of Information (Scotland) Act 2002.

 This definition covers government departments and their executive agencies, many companies owned or controlled by the public sector, universities, local authorities, parish councils and the National Health Service (NHS).
 The Acts cover England, Scotland, Wales and Northern Ireland.
 Some cross-border public bodies in Northern Ireland are outside the Freedom of Information Act 2000.
+It also applies to the UK Parliament, and the National Assembly for Wales Commission and Northern Ireland Assembly Commission.

 Detailed guidance has been published that helps public authorities understand how these reforms will change the way they pay for workers affected by these changes.
 Depending on the size and type of public sector organisation there might be a number of people who are involved with the implementation of, or who need to know about the impacts of the changes.